Created 2017. Last updated November 2020.

 Lemoh graduated in Australia, married fellow IH resident Margaret Bromley, studied paediatrics in London and gained membership of the Royal College of Physicians.
 He practised in Australia and in Sierra Leone where he became Chief Paediatrician for the whole country.
 Lemoh inspired SUIHAA and Rotarians in Australia, the UK and Sierra Leone to raise funds to found and operate the Bo Children’s Hospital which has treated 20,000 children in Sierra Leone since opening in 2012.

-Madden (IH 1968-69) has published widely on disability statistics and classification.
-She is recognised for her work nationally, internationally and with World Health Organization committees and NGOs, to improve information, policy and services for people with disability.
+Madden (IH 1968-69) is recognised for her work nationally, internationally and with World Health Organization committees and NGOs, to improve information, policy and services for people with disability.
 Ros was a member of the Editorial Committee for the World Report on Disability (2007-2011) and an invited speaker at its launch at the UN in New York, 2011.
-She was President of SUIHAA.
+She was President of SUIHAA 2016-19.